dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

 Here is a version that opens the file for random access operations.
-The code opens the file for reading and then reads one byte at a time until it encounters the char code for ‘;’.
+The code opens the file for reading and then reads one byte at a time until it encounters the char code for ';'.

-{% pretty_code dart 0 %}
+{% highlight dart %}
 #import('dart:io');

 main() {